Gallery spaces are currently closed for installation and will reopen on Thursday, October 21.

 Hours: Tuesday – Sunday, 12 to 5 pm

 Location: 358 Gordon Street (at College Avenue), Guelph, ON N1G 1Y1 (Free parking, accessible)

 The Sculpture Park is open daily from dawn to dusk.

-Closed: August Civic Holiday, Labour Day, Thanksgiving, Christmas Eve, Christmas Day, Boxing Day, New Year’s Eve, New Year’s Day, Easter Weekend (including Good Friday, Saturday, Sunday and Easter Monday), Victoria Day, Canada Day
+Closed: New Year’s Day, Easter Weekend (including Good Friday, Saturday, Sunday and Easter Monday), Victoria Day, Canada Day, August Civic Holiday, Labour Day Weekend, Thanksgiving, Christmas Eve, Christmas Day, Boxing Day and New Year’s Eve

-Established in 1978 as the former Macdonald Stewart Art Centre, AGG operates today with three sponsors – the University of Guelph, City of Guelph and the Upper Grand District School Board – informing the blended artistic, civic and educational impulses at the heart of AGG’s mission and vision.
-Committed to shaping contemporary art histories, AGG is recognized internationally for its collection of over 9,000 Canadian and international works.
-Extending the social space of the gallery beyond its walls, AGG’s Sculpture Park is the most comprehensive contemporary outdoor art collection at a public gallery in Canada, with permanently installations by regional, national, and international artists.
+Established in 1978 as the former Macdonald Stewart Art Centre, the AGG operates today with three sponsors – the University of Guelph, City of Guelph and the Upper Grand District School Board – informing the blended artistic, civic and educational impulses at the heart of the AGG’s mission and vision.
+Committed to shaping contemporary art histories, the AGG is recognized internationally for its collection of over 10,000 Canadian and international works.
+Extending the social space of the gallery beyond its walls, the AGG’s Sculpture Park is the most comprehensive contemporary outdoor art collection at a public gallery in Canada, with permanent installations by regional, national, and international artists.